 The distance between your zigzags is referred to as the "search strip width."
 Each manufacture publishes a recommended search strip.
-The Pieps DSP Pro recommends 60 meters, the S1+ and Zoom+, Pieps Sport, Pulse, Tracker2, and Tracker3 recommend 50 meters, the Ortovox 3+ and Tracker DTS recommend 40 meters, and the now-discontinued Freeride recommended 30 meters.
+The Neo+, Barryvox and Barryvox S recommend a whopping 70 meters, the Powder/Recon and Pro/Guide recommend 60 meters, the Tracker2, and Tracker3 recommend 50 meters, and the Ortovox 3+ and Zoom+ recommend 40 meters (you can see all of the recommended search strip widths in the avalanche transceiver comparison).
+These distances are all extremely aggressive!
 In most cases, leaving no more than 100-feet (30 meters) between each zigzag is conservative, safe, and appropriate.
 When in doubt, make narrower search strips (i.e., about half the range stated by the manufacture).
 The few minutes you lose making narrower strips will not kill your partner—having to re-search the entire avalanche might.
 Learn more about recommended search strip widths.

 The following illustrations show the appropriate spacing for a 40-meter search strip width.
 Note that with a 40-meter search strip, you should get within 20 meters (half the search strip width) of the sides of the avalanche.
 When in doubt, go edge-to-edge.